Jinggoy Estrada: Arrest and detainment

 President Joseph Estrada and incumbent San Juan Mayor Jinggoy Estrada were the first elected officials to be charged with plunder under the Philippine Anti-Plunder Law.
 On April 25, 2001, Estrada was arrested alongside his father, former president Joseph Estrada, at their home in North Greenhills Village in Greenhills, San Juan over charges of plunder by the Sandiganbayan, upon which they were transported to separate prison cells in Camp Crame.
 Vice Mayor Philip Cezar succeeded Estrada as acting mayor of San Juan, while Estrada's half-brother JV Ejercito won the town's mayoral election in May and became mayor on June 30, 2001.

 At the height of pro-Joseph Estrada protests in EDSA III, Jinggoy and his wife Precy Vitug-Ejercito were flown via helicopter to Fort Santo Domingo in Santa Rosa, Laguna under heavy security on May 1, 2001; his father was simultaneously brought to the fort in a separate helicopter, and placed in a two-bedroom detention cell with Jinggoy.
 By May 12, the two were transferred to the Veterans Memorial Medical Center (VMMC) in Quezon City after they complained of chills and fevers, with Jinggoy also noting his chest pain.
 On June 18, 2001, Jinggoy was granted temporary liberty from June 19 to 23 for him to remove his belongings at the mayor's office in San Juan.

 In December 2001, cardiologist Roberto Anastacio deemed Estrada to be suffering from heart problems caused by stress.
 With his heart ailments, Estrada was brought to the Makati Medical Center (MMC) at least five times during his detainment at the VMMC; his fifth visit to the MMC lasted for seven weeks (from May 17 to July 6, 2002) to recover from aspirational pneumonia, and was ordered to return by the Sandiganbayan due to a report alleging to have spotted him on June 11 attending actor Rudy Fernandez's press conference at a restaurant inside MMC.
 Estrada was released on bail on March 7, 2003, and visited his family at North Greenhills Village, but spent an extra night at the VMMC before leaving on March 8, 2003.

-In November 5, 2007, Senator Jinggoy Estrada vowed to block the appointment to the Supreme Court of Sandiganbayan justices Teresita de Castro and Francisco Villaruz Jr. for convicting Joseph Estrada for plunder.
+In November 5, 2007, Senator Estrada vowed to block the appointment to the Supreme Court of Sandiganbayan justices Teresita de Castro and Francisco Villaruz Jr. for convicting his father for plunder.